pyranges/pyranges/docs/ranges_subset.rst

 Subsetting Ranges
 =================

-There are many ways to subset a GRanges object.
-Each returns a new GRanges object and does not change the old one.
+There are many ways to subset a PyRanges object.
+Each returns a new PyRanges object and does not change the old one.

 .. code-block:: python